INFORMATION FOR CLIENTS

 Problems can arise in our relationship, just as in any other relationship.
 If you are not satisfied with any area of our work, please raise your concerns with me at once.
 Our work together will be slower and harder if your concerns with me are not worked out.
 I will make every effort to hear any complaints you have and to seek solutions to them.
 If you feel that I, or any other therapist, has treated you unfairly or has even broken a professional rule, please tell me.
 You can also contact the state or local psychological association and speak to the chairperson of the ethics committee.
 He or she can help clarify your concerns or tell you how to file a complaint.
 You may also contact the state board of psychologist examiners, the organization that licenses those of us in the independent practice of psychology.

-In my practice as a therapist, I do not discriminate against clients because of any of these factors: age, sex, marital/family status, race, color, religious beliefs, ethnic origin, place of residence, veteran status, physical disability, health status, sexual orientation, or criminal record unrelated to present dangerousness.
+In my practice as a psychologist, I do not discriminate against clients because of any of these factors: age, sex, marital/family status, race, color, religious beliefs, ethnic origin, place of residence, veteran status, physical disability, health status, sexual orientation, or criminal record unrelated to present dangerousness.

 This is a personal commitment, as well as being required by federal, state, and local laws and regulations.
 I will always take steps to advance and support the values of equal opportunity, human dignity, and racial/ethnic/cultural diversity.
 If you believe you have been discriminated against, please bring this matter to my attention immediately.

 I, the client, understand I have the right not to sign this form.
 I understand I can choose to discuss my concerns with you, the therapist, before I start formal therapy.
 I also understand that any of the points mentioned above can be discussed and may be open to change.
-If at any time during the treatment I have questions about any of the subjects discussed in this brochure, I can talk with you about them, and you will do your best to answer them.
+If at any time during treatment I have questions about any of the subjects discussed in this brochure, I can talk with you about them, and you will do your best to answer them.

 I understand that after therapy begins, I have the right to withdraw my consent to therapy at any time, for any reason.
 However, I will make every effort to discuss my concerns about my progress with you before ending therapy with you.